jeroenpullens/NUCOMBog/README.md

 You can download the R package by running: "install.packages("NUCOMBog",dependencies=TRUE)".

-The example data can be found on http://jeroenpullens.github.io/NUCOMBog_data.

-The executable is available on request via email [jeroenpullens[at]gmail[dot]com .
+The executable is available in the folder "source_codes"